 The New Forest is adjacent to some of the most populous parts of the south coast of England, such as Southampton and Bournmouth.
 Principal settlements within the New Forest are Lyndhurst and Brockenhurst.

 Less than an hour from Newcastle-upon-Tyne, Northumberland National Park was established in 1956 and covers an area of over 400 square miles.
 Hadrian’s Wall runs through the southern part of the park.
-Further north is Kielder Forest, reputedly the largest man-made forest in England, and Kielder Water, Europe’s largest artificial lake.
+Further north is Kielder Forest (which is administered separately from the National Park), reputedly the largest man-made forest in England, and Kielder Water, Europe’s largest artificial lake.
 Straddling the border between England and Scotland are the Cheviots, a range of hills that rise to 2674 feet (815 metres) at the Cheviot, the highest hill, and parts of which are bleak and remote.

 Northumberland National Park is famous for its lack of light pollution – it contains the largest area of protected night sky in Europe.

 Principal settlements in Northumberland National Park are Hexham, Haltwhistle, Bellingham, Rothbury and Wooler.

 The North York Moors

 The North Yorkshire Moors’ website says, “Moor.
 Coast.
 Forest.
 Dale” – which pretty much sums it up.
 North Yorkshire Moors National Park was established in 1952 and covers an area of 554 square miles (1434 square kilometres).
 It is said to be England’s largest expanse of heather moorland, but it also offers ancient woodlands, a dramatic 26-mile coastline, Iron Age and medieval remains and old, stone-built, hamlets.
 Wildlife includes roe deer, badgers and owls whilst, offshore, seals, dolphins and whales can be spotted.
 The highest point is Urra Moor at 1489 feet (454 metres).